“The world is small” – Confucius

 Fragrant Hills (Beijing)

 Have you climbed Taishan?
 How was it?
 Any questions about the Taishan hiking trail?
-Leave a comment below!
+Leave a comment below and I’ll get back to you.

 Accommodation: search & book rooms in Taian.
 Use the map view function to find somewhere near the mountain – Taishan International Youth Hostel is well-situated, fairly central but just a 15-minute walk to the trailhead (I stayed at a random fleapit hotel in the same area which I very much doubt had official permission to accept foreign guests – something which the government’s been cracking down on in recent years)